realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

       <code>Info</code>
     </td>
     <td>
-      For Classes that contain the Info for the <code>Role</code> Class internal information
+      For Classes that contain the Info for the <code>Role</code> Class internal information.
     </td>
   </tr>
   <tr>